Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 stream is sent.
 This allows the Manager class to be reused for use cases 2 and 3 by passing in the appropriate URL.

-### Incorporating Javascript into the web app
+### Incorporating JavaScript into the web app

-The javascript resources are saved in the static folder of the web app and accessed via Django static functions. c.f.
+The JavaScript resources are saved in the static folder of the web app and accessed via Django static functions. c.f.
 The Static Files

-## Bulding and deploying the Website
+## Building and deploying the Website

-The web app, situated within the website folder identity_website, is utilised to showcase content on the website.
+The web app, situated within the website folder \`identity_website\`, is utilised to showcase content on the website.

 **Linking the App to the Website**